Cuenca-Andres/Cuenca-Portfolio.github.io/_posts/2020-06-23-DC-motorPID.md

 setpoint value.

 It's recommended to complete the project below before jumping into the Arduino PID controller.

 [Reading Data from Quadrature Encoder of DC motor](https://cuenca-andres.github.io/Cuenca-Portfolio.github.io/DC_motor_quad/)

-### Materials for this project
-For this project the following materials were purchased
-* 1 Arduino Uno Microcontroller
-* 1 DC Motor with quadrature encoder
-* 1 L298N H-Bridge (motor driver)
-* 1 Breadboard
-* 1 12V Power Supply
-* some wires for proper connection
-* Also, used an Arduino IDE to compile and test code (more to that later)

 ### Background on PID Controller